amuehlem/MISP-RPM/README.md

 With our RPMs there's no need to use git to install MISP and you don't need a to install from github.com.
 All you is to be able to include our repository on your systems.
 MariaDB will be installed from the official mariadb repository.

+# Updates
+#### May 6 2024
+- started to add a release for every version created
+- update to 2.4.192

 ## Installing MISP
 Use the [installation instructions](INSTALL.md) to install MISP from our repository on RHEL7 / CentOS7 Systems